agiliq/djenofdjango/src/source/chapter3.rst

     * write the templates to use generic views

-So lets dive in:
+So let's dive in:

 Sketch the models:
 ==================

 We have only one object to store to the database which is the text pasted by the user.
-Lets call this Paste.
+Let's call this Paste.

 Some things our Paste model would need to handle are